 In 1809 he moved to Dublin where he was appointed physician to the Meath Hospital and Professor of Medicine at the College of Surgeons.
 He subsequently became Physician-General in the Irish army in 1820, the highest medical ranking in Ireland.
 He was a founder of the Dublin Hospital Reports.
 He wrote books on the croup, and Essays on Diseases of Children.
 In An essay on hydrocephalus acutus, or dropsy in the brain (1808), he recorded 23 cases; all but six succumbed: the suspected cause was tuberculous meningitis.
 In Cases of Apoplexy and Lethargy: With Observations Upon the Comatose Diseases (1812) (Figure 2), he distinguished subarachnoid from intracerebral haemorrhage, probably the first physician to provide an illustration of subarachnoid hemorrhage:

-For the most part, extravasated blood is found within the cranium, sometimes between the membranes, sometimes in the substance of the brain. [my italics]
+For the most part, extravasated blood is found within the cranium, sometimes between the membranes, sometimes in the substance of the brain. [my emphasis]

 Another of his most important works was considered that on the typhus epidemics which ravaged Ireland.
 Pettigrew’s Biographical Memoirs (1839) provided a lucid, detailed account of his medical life .